Treatment for Dementia

 Vascular dementia drugs

-People with vascular dementia often need to take medications for underlying conditions such as stroke, high blood pressure, diabetes, high cholesterol or heart problems.
+People with vascular dementia often need medications for underlying conditions such as stroke, high blood pressure, diabetes, high cholesterol or heart problems.
 Controlling these conditions and adopting a healthy lifestyle by not smoking, drinking only in moderation, taking regular exercise and eating a balanced diet may help to delay the progression of this dementia.

 Drugs for behavioural symptoms and depression